- What Is Measles?

 The red spots and rashes of the measles can make a baby extra sensitive to bright lights.
 By keeping the entire room dimly lit, your baby can start feeling comfortable and sleep peacefully.

 3. Rest, rest, and more rest.

 With any infection, and primarily with measles, taking enough rest is the best medication a child can get.
 Resting helps the immune system get back to a good state and attack the virus with more ammunition.
 Avoid letting the child engage in physical playful activities, or sending them to parks, preschools, or so.
 It is essential that your baby recovers back to his normal health before resuming a normal routine.

 What Complications Can Measles Cause In Babies?

-Measles in itself is a pretty strong virus and measles in babies under 8 months can be quite dangerous, leading to possible complications and illnesses in the baby.
+Measles in itself is a pretty strong virus and measles in babies under 8 months of age can be quite dangerous, leading to possible complications and illnesses, some of which are given below:

 Since the virus breaks down immunity in babies, it makes them susceptible to many other illnesses.
-Pneumonia is the most common of them all and can be easily contracted in infants.
+Pneumonia is the most common of them all, and can be easily contracted by infants.